Tim Anderson Player Props: White Sox vs. Guardians

 Tim Anderson At The Plate

-- In 60.0% of his 30 games this season, Anderson has picked up at least one hit.
-He's also had eight multi-hit games.

-- He has not hit a home run in his 30 games this season.

-- Anderson has driven in a run in five games this season (16.7%), including one multiple-RBI game.
+- Anderson has driven in a run in five games this year (16.1%), including one multiple-RBI game.

-- He has scored in 30.0% of his games this year, with two or more runs scored in 10.0%.
+- In 29.0% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (9.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.